 Massachusetts Casinos Have Listened and Changed

 Finally, Encore Boston Harbor, the luxurious gem of New England, realized it wasn’t in Las Vegas.
-So Encore Boston Harbor proceeded to lower table game limits and offer discounted rooms.
+So Encore Boston Harbor proceeded to lower table game limits and offer discounted rooms, only to rteopen with high table limits once again.

 Related Post – MGM Springfield Opens to Delight and Concern